mesosphere/dcos-docs-site/pages/services/dse/index.md

 navigationTitle:  DataStax Enterprise
 title: DataStax Enterprise
 menuWeight: 20
-excerpt: DataStax Enterprise (DSE) Service is an automated service that makes it easy to deploy and manage DataStax Enterprise clusters on Mesosphere DC/OS Enterprise.
+excerpt:
 featureMaturity:
 enterprise: true
 category: Database
 ---

-Welcome to the documentation for DC/OS Datastax Enterprise.
-Choose a version to get started!
+DataStax Enterprise (DSE) Service is an automated service that makes it easy to deploy and manage DataStax Enterprise clusters on Mesosphere DC/OS, eliminating nearly all of the complexity traditionally associated with managing a DataStax cluster.
+DataStax Enterprise helps customers of all sizes build and run cloud-native applications at epic scale.